SovnSkyrim/Aldrnari/README.md

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

+## Gameplay advices

+An entire document has been made to give you as much information as I could without going too deep in analysis of mods.
+This document is called **[Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md)** and acts as a second readme for the core gameplay and questions about what to expect.
+So go read [it](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md)!

 ## In-Game MCM Options
 Before this, you will be prompted with character customization.
 You can change your appearance at any time with the ```showracemenu``` command, but be warned that you **cannot** change race and/or sex after the initial choice.